abira125/zobot/README.md

 ### Introduction

-This is a restaurant chatbot that helps the user to find a resturant of his/her liking based on their food preferences
+This is a restaurant chatbot that helps the user to find a resturant of his/her liking based on food preferences

-It engages the user in a conversation to understand the preferences based on following parameters:
+It engages the user in a conversation to understand the following preferences:
 1) Cuisine
 2) Budget
 3) Location